ruthpohrp/tp/docs/UserGuide.md

 Adds a consultation event to Dukepro(f).

 Format: `add n/NAME d/DATE t/TIMESLOT l/LOCATION [tag/TAG]... [r/REMARK]`
-* The entries for NAME and TAG must be alphanumeric, i.e. no dashes/hyphens like in `Poh Hui-En Ruth`.
-* DATE is in format YYYY-MM-DD.
-* TIMESLOT is in 24h format of HHmm.
-* Tags cannot span more than one word i.e. `tag/URGENT` will be accepted but not `tag/URGENT MATTER`.
-* Tags with the text "URGENT" and "supplementary" will automatically be changed to red and yellow respectively to enable the user to indicate the consultation's severity (case-sensitive!).

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A consultation event can have any number of tags (including 0).